GameLogist/MovieTimingZomentum/README.md

 ## Getting Started

 Given below is a step by step procedure explaining how to run this API in your localhost machine.
+Screenshots of all the API endpoints using Postman is inside the 'images' folder.

 ### Prerequisites